sedostheatre/sedos.co.uk/input/news/2025-04-01-join-the-trustees-or-management-committee.md

 **Sedos elections**

-The AGM on 29 May 2025 from 7pm in the Passmore Edwards room at the St Bride’s Institute (above the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell)) is a chance for members to:
+The [AGM on 19 May 2026](https://www.sedos.co.uk/events/2026-sedos-agm) from 7pm in the Passmore Edwards room at the St Bride’s Institute (above the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell)) is a chance for members to:

-* Hear a report from the chair of the Board of Trustees (Matt Gould) and chair of the Management Committee (Adrian Hau) regarding the financial year ending 31 December 2024;
+* Hear a report from the chair of the Board of Trustees (Matt Gould) and chair of the Management Committee (Adrian Hau) regarding the financial year ending 31 December 2025;
 * Hear about upcoming plans for the society;
 * Ask questions of the leadership groups of the societies and have your say;
 * Elect members to the vacant positions on the Board of Trustees and Management Committee; and
 * Socialise with other members.

 This year we have a number of positions open for election on the Board of Trustees and Management Committee.
 We are always looking for new and diverse voices, different skill sets and people with the energy to take action on the behind-the-scenes administration of Sedos.
 The most important thing, though, is the desire to take positive action to help administer the society and maintain its vibrancy!

-We want to have as broad a range as possible of our membership involved in the administrative leadership of the society – the wider the breadth of experience and different lived experience creates better decision-making and different voices ensure that all of our membership and stakeholders are properly represented.
+We want to have as broad a range as possible of our membership involved in the administrative leadership of the society – a wider breadth of experience and different lived experience creates better decision-making and different voices ensure that all of our membership and stakeholders are properly represented.
 We want people who are willing to donate their time to making Sedos a better society for all of our members.
 While we welcome anybody to apply, we would particularly welcome

 * A greater degree of female and gender non-binary/fluid representation;
 * A greater degree of representation of people of minority ethnic backgrounds; and